-The disputes between the young adults of the late 1960s, known is Germany as the ‘68ers’, and their parental generation, which had experienced or actively participated in National Socialism, led, among other things, to a political examination of the topic of didactics.
-The establishment of the nGbK also saw the formation of a working group on the subject of Kunst und Erziehung, which propagated not just that young people and children had a right to be treated according to their own interests, but also investigated possible education subject matter and forms of teaching.
-In her text Anmerkung zu dem Problem ästhetischer Erziehung Wendula Dahle addressed the notion of an education that could secure children against existing social conditions and make them independent, “[…] so that schoolchildren can be motivated to change these conditions?”1 Dahle saw creativity as a form of self-empowerment.
+When the first post-war generation became teenagers, they created an awareness of how different phases of a person’s life affect his or her needs and desires.
+The student generation of the “68ers” was at the forefront of movements that formulated an interest in social cohesion deviating from that of the political classes.
+The disputes led, among other things, to a political examination of the topic of pedagogy.
+The establishment of the nGbK also saw the formation of a working group on the subject of Kunst und Erziehung, which propagated not just that young people and children had a right to be treated according to their own interests, but also investigated possible education subject matter and methods of teaching.
+In her text Anmerkung zu dem Problem ästhetischer Erziehung Wendula Dahle addressed the notion of how […] schoolchildren can be motivated to change existing conditions”.1 Dahle saw creativity as a form of self-empowerment.

 In response to a planned school reform in Berlin that would reduce the amount of artistic subjects on the curriculum, the working group Kunst und Erziehung organised a first protest event on 17 November 1971, during which arguments in favour of the importance of aesthetic education were developed, in solidarity with her representatives of the Deutscher Werkbund Berlin, the Berufsverband bildender Künstler and the Bund Deutscher Kunsterzieher.
 The aims and motives of cognitive development for young people were usually divided between the social interests of the adults and children’s own needs in the debate about didactics.
-The working group, in a self-critical motion, put forward this formulation: “We should not indulge ourselves in illusions of martyrdom: within the confines of system-conforming indoctrination, the evolvement of creativity, formal-aesthetic ability, problem-solving and critical faculties are important forces for overall social progress, whose development must also be in the interests of those economic powers which still always prefer to remain in the background.”2
+Accordingly, the working group, in a self-critical motion, put forward this formulation: “We should not indulge ourselves in illusions of martyrdom: within the confines of system-conforming indoctrination, the evolvement of creativity, formal-aesthetic ability, problem-solving and critical faculties are important forces for overall social progress, whose development must also be in the interests of those economic powers which still prefer to remain in the background.”2